Cannabis-CFG/Bloobs-Adventure-Modding/Multi-bloob adventure idle/readme.md

 -   **Receive updates** about other connected players and display their ghosts in your world.

--   **Render nameplates**, skill levels, and equipped souls for yourself and each ghost.
+-   **Render nameplates**, skill levels and names for each ghost.
+	- Currently broken and in testing.

 This enables multiple players to see each other moving, leveling, but not interact with each other (due to limitations with how the game is designed, it wasn't meant to be multiplayer after all).